Assistant Secretary for Advancement

-Virginia B. Clark is the Smithsonian’s director of Advancement and Philanthropic Giving, overseeing the Office of Advancement, which is involved in building non-appropriated financial support for the Smithsonian.
+Virginia B. Clark is the Smithsonian’s Assistant Secretary for Advancement, overseeing the Office of Advancement, which is involved in building non-appropriated financial support for the Smithsonian.
 She joined the Smithsonian in summer 2002.

-Clark currently serves as a trustee for the Salem International University in West Virginia, and she is a director on the Schiller International University board.
-She was a trustee of Southern Ohio Colleges, and she served as president of the American Education Foundation, a nonprofit organization that awards academic scholarships to economically disadvantaged or in-need career college students.
-She also served on the board of The Haverford Trust Company of Philadelphia.
-Clark is a graduate of Boston University (1971).
+Clark currently serves as a trustee for the Salem International University in West Virginia, and she is a director on the CASE board.
+She was a trustee of Southern Ohio Colleges, and she was president of the American Education Foundation, a nonprofit organization that awards academic scholarships to economically disadvantaged or in-need career college students.
+She also served on the boards of The Haverford Trust Company of Philadelphia and the Morris Arboretum.
+Clark is a graduate of Boston University.

 # # #